 Cathedra Bitcoin Inc. ("Cathedra" or the "Company") (formerly known as Fortress Technologies Inc.) is a Bitcoin company that develops and operates world-class bitcoin mining infrastructure.
 Cathedra believes sound money and abundant energy are the fundamental ingredients to human flourishing and is committed to advancing both by working closely with the energy sector to secure the Bitcoin network.
-Cathedra's business model is to convert electricity into bitcoin at below-market cost, retaining as much mined bitcoin as possible on the Company's balance sheet indefinitely.
+Cathedra's business model is to convert electricity into bitcoin at below-market cost, retaining mined bitcoin on the Company's balance sheet indefinitely.

 The Company is headquartered in Vancouver, British Columbia, with mining operations in the United States.
-In Washington State, Cathedra operates a two-megawatt ("MW") bitcoin mine that produces approximately 32 petahashes per second ("PH/s") of bitcoin mining hash rate and is powered by grid electricity (the "Washington Mine").
-In North Dakota, the Company owns 11 bitcoin mining containers totaling approximately 6.7 MW and 145 PH/s of bitcoin mining hash rate (the "North Dakota Mine").
+In Washington State, Cathedra operates a 2.0-megawatt ("MW") bitcoin mine that produces approximately 52 petahashes per second ("PH/s") of bitcoin mining hash rate and is powered by grid electricity (the "Washington Mine").
+In North Dakota, the Company owns 12 bitcoin mining containers totaling approximately 7.3 MW and 155 PH/s of bitcoin mining hash rate (the "North Dakota Mine").
 These containers are powered by natural gas that would otherwise be flared.

-As of December 31, 2021, the Company had approximately 177 PH/s of active bitcoin mining hash rate between the Washington Mine and North Dakota Mine.
-Cathedra has purchased an additional bitcoin mining container that will be deployed at the North Dakota Mine subsequent to year end for approximately 13 PH/s of additional bitcoin mining hash rate.
+As of May 27, 2022, the Company had approximately 207 PH/s of active bitcoin mining hash rate across its various operations.